Physics

 Is there much opportunity to do practical work?

-In addition to covering the topics outlined above, the Key Stage 3 course also covers “how science works”.
-Throughout the three years, practical experiments and investigations are routinely undertaken to enhance scientific methodology and concepts.
+In addition to covering the topics outlined above, the Key Stage 3 course also covers practical and other scientific skills like researching information and looking at the history of science.
+Practical experiments and investigations are routinely undertaken to enhance scientific methodology and concepts.
 These skills build and enhance both future work and basic scientific literacy.

 Physics - Sixth Form